 On the next write, a device start address is given along with the first data to be written to the flash memory array.
 Subsequent writes provide additional device addresses and data.
 All data addresses must lie within the start address plus the word count.
-Optimum programming performance and lower power usage are obtained by aligning the starting address at the beginning of a 512-word boundary (A[9:1] = 0x00).
-The maximum buffer size would be 256-word if the misaligned address range is crossing a 512-word boundary during programming.
+Optimum programming performance and lower power usage are obtained by aligning the starting address at the beginning of a 256-word boundary (A[8:1] = 0x00).